PaulskPt/Seeed_XIAO2350_NTP_via_UART/README.md

 The XIAO RP2350 that I use works only with this version of Micropython: ```RPI_PICO2-20240809-v1.24.0-preview.201.g269a0e0e1.uf2```
 I tried the latest from Micropython.org/Download: ```v1.25.0 (2025-04-15) .uf2``` and its RISC-V CPU mode.
 None of them did boot.

+Update: 2025-05-13:
+Some small changes in the start of main.py for the XIAO RP2350 solved the problem I experienced with main.py no autostart after boot or a reset.